angelo-ml/ndvi-image-function/README.md

 # MATLAB NDVI Image Function
-This function is designed to receive as an input two images in the red and near-infrared spectrums respectively and creates the image of the NDVI (Normalized Differential Vegetation Index).
+This function is designed to receive as an input two images in the red and near-infrared spectrums respectively and creates the image of the Normalized Differential Vegetation Index (NDVI).

 ## Function Parameters
 - red band image path (required - string).